-Using a nested single-model large ensemble to assess the internal variability of the North Atlantic Oscillation and its climatic implications for Central Europe
+Using a nested single-model large ensemble to assess the internal variability of the North Atlantic Oscillation and its climatic implications for central Europe

-Andrea Böhnisch1, Ralf Ludwig1, and Martin Leduc^{2, 3}
+Andrea Böhnisch1, Ralf Ludwig1, and Martin Leduc^{2,3}

-1Department of Geography, Ludwig-Maximilians-Universität München, Munich, Germany 2Ouranos, Montréal, Québec, Canada 3Centre ESCER, Université du Québec à Montréal, Montréal, Québec, Canada Correspondence: Andrea Böhnisch (a.boehnisch@lmu.de)
+1Department of Geography, Ludwig-Maximilians-Universität München, Munich, Germany

+2Ouranos, Montréal, Québec, Canada

+3Centre ESCER, Université du Québec à Montréal, Montréal, Québec, Canada

+Correspondence: Andrea Böhnisch (a.boehnisch@lmu.de)

+Received: 25 September 2019 - Discussion started: 2 October 2019 Revised: 11 May 2020 - Accepted: 4 June 2020 - Published: 23 July 2020

 Abstract.
-Central European weather and climate is closely related to atmospheric mass advection triggered by the North Atlantic Oscillation (NAO), which is a relevant index for quantifying internal climate variability on multi-annual time scales.
+Central European weather and climate are closely related to atmospheric mass advection triggered by the North Atlantic Oscillation (NAO), which is a relevant index for quantifying internal climate variability on multi-annual timescales.
 It remains unclear, however, how large-scale circulation variability affects local climate characteristics when downscaled using a regional climate model.
-In this study, 50 members of a single-model initial-condition large ensemble (LE) of a nested regional

-- 5 climate model are analyzed for a NAO-climate relationship.
-The overall goal of the study is to assess whether the range of NAO internal variability is represented consistently between the driving global climate model (GCM; the CanESM2) and the nested regional climate model (RCM; the CRCM5).
-Responses of mean surface air temperature and total precipitation to changes in the NAO index value are examined in a Central European domain in both the CanESM2-LE and CRCM5-LE via Pearson correlation coefficients and the change per unit index change for historical (1981-2010) and future (2070-2099) winters. - 10 Results show that statistically robust NAO patterns are found in the CanESM2-LE under current forcing conditions.
-NAO flow pattern reproductions in the CanESM2-LE trigger responses in the high-resolution CRCM5-LE that are comparable with reanalysis data.
-NAO-response relationships weaken in the future period, but their inter-member spread shows no significant change.
+In this study, 50 members of a single-model initial-condition large ensemble (LE) of a nested regional climate model are analyzed for a NAO-climate relationship.
+The overall goal of the study is to assess whether the range of NAO internal variability is represented consistently between the driving global climate model (GCM; the Canadian Earth System Model version 2 - CanESM2) and the nested regional climate model (RCM; the Canadian Regional Climate Model version 5 - CRCM5).
+Responses of mean surface air temperature and total precipitation to changes in the NAO index value are examined in a central European domain in both CanESM2-LE and CRCM5-LE via Pearson correlation coefficients and the change per unit index change for historical (1981-2010) and future (2070-2099) winters.
+Results show that statistically robust NAO patterns are found in the CanESM2-LE under current forcing conditions.
+NAO flow pattern reproductions in the CanESM2-LE trigger responses in the high-resolution CRCM5-LE that are comparable to reanalysis data.
+NAO-response relationships weaken in the future period, but their intermember spread shows no significant change.
 The results stress the value of single-model ensembles for the evaluation of internal variability by pointing out the large differences of NAO-response relationships among individual members.
-They also strengthen the validity of the nested - 15 ensemble for further impact modelling using RCM data only, since important large-scale teleconnections present in the driving data propagate properly to the fine scale dynamics in the RCM.
+They also strengthen the validity of the nested ensemble for further impact modeling using RCM data only, since important large-scale teleconnections present in the driving data propagate properly to the fine-scale dynamics in the RCM.